maggie202506/cudydocs-trial/docs/user_guide/switch/tools.md

     Images of GS1024E are for reference only; details may vary by model.

 ## Cable Diagnostics
-Supports to test and assess the condition of the cables connected to specific ports.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/cable-diag.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

+On the **Tools >> Cable Diagnostics** page, you can test and assess the condition of the cables connected to specific ports.
+Please follow the steps:

-- Port Index: Select the specific port on the switch to be tested.
+1) Select from the drop-down list of Port Index a specific port on the switch to be tested.

-- Test: Click to initiate the cable diagnostic test.
+2) Click *Test* to start the cable diagnostic test.

+3) View the test results in the table below.

-- Pair: Indicates which wire pair in the cable is being tested.
+- Pair: Displays the tested wire pair in the cable.
-- Cable Status: Shows the condition of the cable.
+- Cable Status: Displays the condition of the cable.
-- Cable Length (m): Displays the length of the cable in meters.
+- Cable Length: Displays the length of the cable in meters.

 !!!
 Note
     Only support cable diagnostic for 1G speed.

 ---
 ## Firmware Upgrade
-Updates the switch to its latest firmware, enhancing functionality, fixing bugs, or improving security.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/firmware-upgrade.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

+On the **Tools >> Firmware Upgrade** page, you can update the switch to its latest firmware, enhancing functionality, fixing bugs, or improving security.
+Please follow the steps:

-- Select file: Click to locate and upload the firmware file to be upgraded.
+1) Click *Select file* to locate and upload the firmware file to be upgraded.

-- Apply: Click to start the firmware upgrading process.
+2) Click *Apply* to start the firmware upgrading process.

 !!!
 Note
     - Do not power off during the process, otherwise the machine may be damaged.
     - It is recommended to backup the current configuration before upgrading.

 ---
 ## Ping Tool
-Tests connectivity to another device by sending ICMP echo requests and measuring the response time.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/ping.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

+On the **Tools >> Ping Tool** page, you can test connectivity to another device by sending ICMP echo requests and measuring the response time.
+Please follow the steps:

-- Host Name/IP Address: Enter the destination address or hostname to which the ping packets will be sent.
+1) Enter the destination address or hostname to which the ping packets will be sent in the *Host Name/IP Address* field.

-- Number of Pings: Enter the number (between 1 to 65535) of ICMP echo requests to be sent to the specified host.
-Default number is 4.
+2) Set a number (between 1 to 65535, default 4) of ICMP echo requests to be sent to the specified host in the *Number of Pings* field.

-- Start Ping: Click to start the Ping process.

-- Cancel: Click to stop or clear the Ping process.
+3) Click *Start Ping* to start the Ping process, during which you may click to stop or clear it.

-**Ping Status**
+4) View the Ping result including such information as:

 - Host Address: Displays the IP address of the host being pinged.
 - Number of Packets sent: Displays the total number of ping packets sent to the host.